xmrio/goproxy-1/docs/manual/manual.md

 *** Then you need to add the `-g VPS public network IP` parameter, the UDP function of the SOCKS5 proxy can work normally. ***

+***The udp function of socks5 is turned off by default, and can be turned on by `--udp`.
+The default is a random port for handshake, and performance can be improved by fixing a port.
+Set by parameter `--udp-port 0`, `0` represents a free port is randomly selected, or you can manually specify a specific port. ***

 ### 5.1.
 Ordinary SOCKS5 Agent
 `proxy socks -t tcp -p "0.0.0.0:38080"`

 Listen port argument `-p` can be:

 ```text